michaelhuettermann/otello/README.md

 Java HotSpot(TM) 64-Bit Server VM (build 21.0.6+8-LTS-188, mixed mode, sharing)
 ```

-Please note that you must use a JDK with a version greater equal 21 for the snippets included in Otello.
+Please note that you must use a JDK with a version greater equal 21 to be able to run Otello.

 ## Setup the baseline

 - Install Gradle, e.g. with an appropriate package manager: ```sdk install gradle 8.13```.
 - Clone this Git repository on the OCI instance.
-Your local clone is the working directory.
+Your local clone is the working directory for steps below.
 - Assemble the build, with Gradle: ```gradle assemble```.

 ## Run&inspect the example